 What should I do if I suspect my EB-5 investment was fraudulent?

-First, gather all documentation related to your investment, including the private placement memorandum, subscription agreements, wire transfer records, and all communications with the regional center or promoters.
-You should also report the fraud to USCIS, the SEC, and your state securities regulator.
-Then contact an experienced securities litigation attorney to evaluate your recovery options before statutes of limitations expire.
+First, gather the private placement memorandum, subscription agreement, wire records, account statements, project updates, and communications with promoters, brokers, advisers, or the regional center.
+You may report suspected securities fraud to the SEC and your state securities regulator.
+Then request securities-law review before statutes of limitations or arbitration eligibility rules become disputed.

 Can I recover my EB-5 investment losses through FINRA arbitration?